 PROBLEM

-I co-founded Materialize in 2019, building an 'Airbnb for remote tech talent'.
-Selected by Endeavor Scale-Up and Microsoft for Startups, we ran a B2B marketplace where companies bought hour credits to book software engineers and other tech roles online.
+I co-founded Materialize in 2019 to build an "Airbnb for remote tech talent."
+Selected by Endeavor Scale-Up and Microsoft for Startups, the B2B marketplace let companies buy hour credits and book software engineers and other specialists online.

 CSAT response rates were too low.
 Only 8% of all buyers who booked responded to the CSAT survey.